Xyce/Xyce/INSTALL.md

 package managers available.
 We have had success with [MacPorts](https://www.macports.org/) and [Homebrew](https://brew.sh/).

-BLAS and LAPACK are provided by Xcode and should give slightly better performance than the BLAS and LAPACK libraries provided by the package managers.
-Therefore, you should not need to install those libraries, explicitly.
+BLAS and LAPACK are provided by Xcode and should give better performance than the BLAS and LAPACK libraries provided by the package managers.
+Therefore, you do not need to install those libraries, explicitly.

-We have seen a rare failure when compiling on MacOS using the native Clang compilers, when not using a Fortran compiler.
-If the Trilinos build fails while compiling AztecOO, then you will need to use a different compiler, or install gfortran with a package manager (probably via a gcc package).
+We have seen a rare failure when using the Apple Clang compilers _and not_ using a Fortran compiler.
+If the Trilinos build fails while compiling AztecOO, then you will either need to use different C/C++ compilers, or install gfortran with a package manager (it is usually supplied with the gcc package).

 __Xyce/ADMS__:\
 The `buildxyceplugin.sh` script script relies on the behavior of Gnu "readlink", which is very different than BSD readlink (MacOS is based on BSD Unix).
-The Gnu readlink can be made available by installing the "coreutils" package via MacPorts or Homebrew.
+You can obtain Gnu readlink by installing the "coreutils" package from MacPorts or Homebrew.